Categories

 Learn More Spanish Grammar with Pimsleur

 All in all, both de and a are extremely common prepositions that are used in almost every single Spanish conversation.
 One of the benefits of Pimsleur courses is that you don’t need to memorize grammar rules in order to speak well in Spanish.
-Pimsleur Spanish helps you to train your ear so that you’ll know immediately whether a phrase should use “a” or “de.”
+Pimsleur helps you to train your ear so that you’ll know immediately whether a phrase should use a or de

 Ready to continue your Spanish language journey?
-Check out Pimsleur, an online language learning platform that allows you to expand your horizons and speak a new language with confidence.
-Try a free language lesson on us or visit our blog to learn more Spanish tips and tricks.
+Check out our online language learning platform that allows you to expand your horizons and speak a new language with confidence.
 Happy learning!

 Leave a Reply